lisieux-s/houses-of-marabahan-front-end/README.md

 A modern take on 2000s browser-based virtual worlds.

 ## Features in development
-- Found your house
+- Found your house and create multiple characters
-- Create multiple characters
 - Send messages and gifts to your friends
 - Trade with other players
 - Spend your hard-earned money on a meal at Mikaila's (and listen to her advice, free of charge)